Flowers for Self-Care

 “Common sense tells us that flowers make us happy,” said Dr. Haviland-Jones.
 “Now, science shows that not only do flowers make us happier than we know, they have strong positive effects on our emotional well being.”

 - Surround yourself with flowers: Browse your local grocery store’s flower department.
-Just the sight and smell of the natural beauty of flowers can put you at ease.
+The natural beauty of flowers can put you at ease.
+And having flowers around helps everything smell so much better!

 - Color your world: Bright colors promote optimism and a sense of uplift.
 Choose orange or yellow roses for your kitchen counter or desk, and watch your mood soar.

 - Find peace: If it seems like nothing is going right today, try flowers in soothing, tranquil colors, such as blues and lavenders.
-Place a small arrangement on your nightstand or in your bathroom, and experience stress relieving benefits right before you go to bed, and when you get up to start your day.
+Place a small arrangement on your nightstand or in your bathroom, and experience stress-relieving benefits as you start and finish your day.

 - Have a friend or loved one who could use a boost?
 Have flowers delivered as a surprise to their door, and watch their ordinary day become extraordinary.
 It will give you a boost, too.